-- 1.4.1 The assessment of the historic environment includes the interrogation of a number of sources (but not limited to): - Statutory designated monuments, buildings and landscapes (including conservation Areas, parks, gardens and battlefields). - Regional Historic Environment Record (HER). - National Monuments Record (NMR). - Aerial photographic archives. - Local and national archives. - Cartographic and documentary sources. - 1.4.2 Information on statutory designated sites (World Heritage Sites, Scheduled Ancient Monuments, Listed Buildings, Conservation Areas, Registered Landscapes, Battlefields, Parks and Gardens) was obtained from Cadw (Received 12/10/18 and accessed through Cof Cymru National Historic Assets of Wales (a Welsh Government online mapping resource).
-Information recorded on the Regional Historic Environment Record (Received 12/10/18) and National Monuments Record (NMR Enquiry no. RC20-0451/RC20-0465 Received 07/11/18) were assessed as was collections of aerial photographs held by the Central Register of Air Photography for Wales.
-Cartographic Archives held by The National Library of Wales were also consulted. - 1.4.3 The assessment reviewed the existing information pertaining to the Historic Environment based on a primary 250m (radius) study area centred on the proposed windfarm connection line.
-A selection of statutory designated sites was assessed outside the study area (up to 500m radius) for the impact to their setting (see Figure 1). - 1.4.4 Important or historic hedgerows were assessed according to current legislation that details the following criteria: - The hedgerow marks the boundary, or part of the boundary, of at least one historic parish or township; and for this purpose, "historic" means existing before 1850. - The hedgerow incorporates an archaeological feature which is (a) included in the schedule of monuments compiled by the Secretary of State under Section 1 (schedule of monuments) of the Ancient Monuments and Archaeological Areas Act 1979(7); or (b) recorded at the relevant date in a Historic Environment Record. - The hedgerow (a) is situated wholly or partly within an archaeological site included or recorded as mentioned in paragraph 2 or on land adjacent to and associated with such a site; and (b)is associated with any monument or feature on that site.
+- 2.1.1 The assessment of the historic environment includes the interrogation of a number of sources (but not limited to): - Statutory designated monuments, buildings and landscapes (including conservation areas, parks, gardens and battlefields). - Regional Historic Environment Record (HER). - National Monuments Record (NMR). - Aerial photographic archives. - Local and national archives. - Cartographic and documentary sources. - 2.1.2 Information on statutory designated sites (World Heritage Sites, Scheduled Monuments, Listed Buildings, Conservation Areas, Registered Landscapes, Battlefields, Parks and Gardens) was obtained from Cadw (Received 20/01/22 and accessed through Cof Cymru National Historic Assets of Wales (a Welsh Government online mapping resource).
+Information recorded on the Regional Historic Environment Record (Received 20/01/22) and National Monuments Record (NMR Enquiry no. RCPL2/3/88/001 Received 18/01/22) were assessed as were the collections of aerial photographs held by the Central Register of Air Photography for Wales.
+Cartographic Archives held by The National Library of Wales were also consulted. - 2.1.3 The assessment reviewed the existing information pertaining to the Historic Environment based on a primary 250m (radius) study area centred on the proposed windfarm connection line.
+A selection of statutory designated sites was assessed outside the study area (up to 1km radius) for the impact to their setting (see Figure 1). - 2.1.4 Important or historic hedgerows were assessed according to current legislation that details the following criteria: - The hedgerow marks the boundary, or part of the boundary, of at least one historic parish or township; and for this purpose, "historic" means existing before 1850. - The hedgerow incorporates an archaeological feature which is (a) included in the schedule of monuments compiled by the Secretary of State under Section 1 (schedule of monuments) of the Ancient Monuments and Archaeological Areas Act 1979(7); or (b) recorded at the relevant date in a Historic Environment Record. - The hedgerow (a) is situated wholly or partly within an archaeological site included or recorded as mentioned in paragraph 2 or on land adjacent to and associated with such a site; and (b) is associated with any monument or feature on that site. - The hedgerow (a) marks the boundary of a pre-1600 AD estate or manor recorded at the relevant date in a Historic Environment Record or in a document held at that date at a Record Office; or (b) is visibly related to any building or other feature of such an estate or manor. - The hedgerow (a) is recorded in a document held at the relevant date at a Record Office as an integral part of a field system pre-dating the Enclosure Acts; or (b)is part of, or visibly related to, any building or other feature associated with such a system, and that system (i)is substantially complete; or (ii)is of a pattern which is recorded in a document prepared before the relevant date by a local planning authority, within the meaning of the 1990 Act, for the purposes of Development control within the authority's Area, as a key landscape characteristic.